willvieira/ms_forest-suitable-probability/manuscript/manuscript.md

 - We relax this assumption and determine the amount of patch availability using the suitable probability.
 - When the population growth rate and its variability are high, suitable probability equals 1, and all non-occupied patches are available.
 - However, as $\lambda$ decreases or its variability increases, the suitable probability decreases, reducing the proportion of non-occupied patches available for colonization.
+- This integrative approach allows one to account for both the local (e.g. competition) and landscape (e.g. fire disturbances and dispersal) drivers of forest dynamics when asssessing tree distribution.

 # References